susmigo1210/MyResume/resume/Govardhan_Ummadisetty_CV.typ

 == Professional Summary

 #one-col-entry(
-  content: [Enthusiastic and meticulous QA Tester with over #[*3 years*] of experience in both #[*Manual and Automated testing*] Demonstrated ability to identify and resolve bugs, enhance software quality, and streamline processes.
+  content: [Enthusiastic and meticulous QA Tester with over #[*3 years*] of experience in both #[*Manual and Automated testing*].
+Demonstrated ability to identify and resolve bugs, enhance software quality, and streamline processes.
 Skilled in collaborating within Agile teams to ensure the delivery of top-notch software products.
 Continuously learning and adapting to new testing tools, methodologies, and industry trends to provide optimal testing solutions.]
 )